Danny Weinkauf

 Daniel Stephen Weinkauf (born December 4, 1963) is an American musician and composer.
-He has been the bassist for They Might Be Giants (TMBG) since 1999.
+He has been the bassist for They Might Be Giants since 1998.
 He has recorded and toured with the band since the late 1990s.

 Weinkauf had previously performed in a band called Lincoln along with TMBG's now lead guitarist Dan Miller and drummer Gonzalo Martinez De La Cotera.
-He has written four songs for TMBG, all for their children's albums.
+He has written four songs for They Might Be Giants, all for their children's albums.

-Work
+Musical career

-Weinkauf wrote and sang "Where Do They Make Balloons?" on the children's album No!, "Number Two" from Here Come The 123s, "I Am a Paleontologist" from Here Comes Science, and "Elephants" from Why?.
+Education and first band

-Weinkauf attended Berklee College of Music for a year and got his start in music in the New York City–based band The Belltower.
+Weinkauf attended Berklee College of Music for a year and got his start in music in the New York City-based band The Belltower.
 The band also featured Jody Porter (Fountains of Wayne), Britta Phillips (Luna - Dean and Britta), and Pete McNeal (Cake).
-He later played bass on Fountains of Wayne's 1996 debut album.
-Weinkauf has also played on albums by David Mead, Stephen Fretwell, CandyButchers, and The Davenports, among other musical acts.
-He and Brian Speiser produced Common Rotation's 2003 album The Big Fear and can be found in two videos of studio footage on their website.
+In 1996, he played bass on Fountains of Wayne's debut album.